samiralam/rules-compendium/docs/dmg/7-treasure/index.md

 ### Crafting Magic Items

 The [Player’s Handbook](/sources/dnd/phb-2024) contains rules on [brewing *Potions of Healing*](/sources/dnd/phb-2024/equipment#BrewingPotionsofHealing) and [scribing *Spell Scrolls*](/sources/dnd/phb-2024/equipment#ScribingSpellScrolls).
 To create other magic items, follow the rules below.
-In these rules, “you” refers to the character crafting the magic item.
+In these rules, "you" refers to the character crafting the magic item.

 #### Arcana Proficiency